 Instructions

-- Place egg , mustard, vinegar, salt, in a 2-cup jar and use an immersion blender ( right in the jar).
+- Place egg, mustard, vinegar, and salt in a 2-cup jar and use an immersion blender (right in the jar).
+Blend on low speed or whisk for 20-30 seconds until frothy.
 Alternatively, use a food processor, or use a bowl and whisk by hand.
-Blend /whisk for 30 seconds until frothy.

 - Add 1 teaspoon oil.
-Blend well, then add a teaspoon at a time, blending between each addition-be patient here in the beginning with the first 1/4 cup of olive oil – this initial stage is the key to getting the mayo to emulsify and get creamy and thick.
-Once it’s creamy, then gradually add a tablespoon at a time, blending or vigorously whisking in the remaining olive oil.
+Blend well on the lowest speed for 20-30 seconds.
+Then add another teaspoon of oil, blending for 20 seconds.
+Keep adding a teaspoon at a time, blending on the lowest speed between each addition, until it is creamy.
+Be patient here in the beginning with the first 1/4 cup of olive oil – this initial stage is the key to getting the mayo to emulsify and get creamy and thick.
+Once it’s creamy, then gradually add a tablespoon at a time, blending or vigorously whisking in between each addition.
+If done right, the mixture will thicken as you keep adding and blending.

 - Scrape down sides if need be, and blend until thick and creamy.